 Once you learn that, you truly become an adult, and moreover, you become dependable.

-Professionalism in art has this difficulty: To be professional is to be dependable, to be dependable is to be predictable, and predictability is esthetically boring – an anti-virtue in a field where we hope to be astonished and startled and at some deep level refreshed.
+“Professionalism in art has this difficulty: To be professional is to be dependable, to be dependable is to be predictable, and predictability is esthetically boring – an anti-virtue in a field where we hope to be astonished and startled and at some deep level refreshed. ~ John Updike

 Jonathan Lister makes the point in a post he wrote in Chron that dependability is a critical element in the workplace;

 “Dependability in the workplace leads to consistency.As a consistent member of the workforce, you begin to build your own niche as an essential element of the larger team.
 In short, your employer can count on your level of performance and he doesn’t have to worry about you giving less than your best effort.”

 You know you won’t ever be able to depend on this type of person because you know that they will never take full responsibility for anything.

 People that do not take responsibility for themselves will certainly not take responsibility for you.
-You do not want to be this type of person if you’re going to have a successful life.
+You do not want to be this type of a person if you’re going to have a successful life.

 You do not want to be this person, so don’t be.
 Take responsibility, and others will begin to understand that they can depend on you.
 Continued…

 “Success is walking from failure to failure

-– Winston Churchill 1874 -1965
+~ Winston Churchill

-Failing is the only way to succeed.
-You cannot succeed at anything unless you try, and then keep trying until you either succeed or learn that what you are trying to do cannot be done.
+The bottom line is that you cannot succeed at anything unless you try, and then keep trying until you either grow or learn that what you are trying to do cannot be done.
 If it’s the latter, you can move on, knowing you did your best, and try again with something new.

-Mike Robbins is the author of several books, which include Focus on the Good Stuff, Be Yourself, Everyone Else is Already Taken and Nothing Changes Until You Do.
+Mike Robbins is the author of several books, which include Focus on the Good Stuff, Be Yourself, Everyone Else is Already Taken, and Nothing Changes Until You Do.

 In an article he wrote for Huffington Post, Mike pointed out the value and the power of allowing for mistakes: